 Personally, I miss the days when phishing attacks were easy to spot: The bad grammar, the unearned but freely given compliments, and the claims of royal affiliation in countries without monarchies.
 Back then, only the very lonely or gullible were falling for it.

 But today, the phishing attacks are so perfectly designed that many of the experts trained to find them can be fooled.
-In addition to that, many pieces of malware are so brilliantly engineered that they can sweep the globe before conventional anti-virus or security tools even know they exist – and then these programs know how to hide, re-write themselves, and cover their tracks once they’re in your system.
+In addition to that, many pieces of malware are so brilliantly engineered that they can sweep the globe before conventional anti-virus or security tools even know they exist.
+Plus, these programs know how to hide, re-write themselves, and cover their tracks once they're in your system.

 I believe that to combat advanced threats, you need protection that’s even more sophisticated.
-In my opinion, this is where Microsoft 365 Business can make a big difference.
+In my opinion, this is where Microsoft 365 Business Premium (formerly Microsoft 365 Business) can make a big difference.

-The cyber defenses of Microsoft 365 Business are built on something called the Intelligent Security Graph – and, if you’re not familiar with that, there’s a whole website devoted to it.
+The cyber defenses of Microsoft 365 Business Premium are built on something called the Intelligent Security Graph—and, if you’re not familiar with that, there’s a whole website devoted to it.

 Office 365 Advanced Threat Protection